-celalli Member
+celalli

 #1 · Posted: 27 Nov 2005 17:23

-I bought a Turkish magazine (Güldiken with a date of 1995), because it re-printed the following interview, and an essay on the chronology of Tintin in Turkey.
-There isnâ™t a sentence mentioning the name of the newspaper for which the interview originally took place.
+There isn’t a sentence mentioning the name of the newspaper for which the interview originally took place.
 As for the date, it says Rosset is visiting Herge because of the 50th anniversary of Tintin, so then it must be 1979.

-The interview is in Turkish in the magazine, but I want to translate some of it to English if tintinologists are interested.
 If anyone has got whole text in English and send it to site, everyone can read.
-And if somebody knows the newspaperâ™s name and date can he inform?
+And if somebody knows the newspaper’s name and date can he inform?

 (Any faults in translation belongs to me!)